EricaNichol/github-commit-app/POST_ASSIGNMENT_ANSWERS.md

 **_How long did the assignment take (in hours)?
 Please break down your answer into buckets (e.g. "Learning Framework", "Coding", "Debugging")._**

-The coding exercise took approx 8 hours to complete.
+The coding part of the exercise took approx 8 hours to complete.
 Here is the breakdown.

 **Setting up Framework**: (30mins)